zoomdevplatform/PHP/README.md

 # PHP
-Zoom REST API calls in PHP
+Using Zoom REST API's - An example using PHP.  visit - https://zoom.us/developer for more details